alexovn/ui-finder/README.md

 - Add more filters.
 - Add more libraries.
 - Add something special — so keep an eye out for updates!

+## Inspiration
+UI Finder is inspired by some awesome projects.
+Check them out:

+- [UI Lib Picker](https://ui-libs.vercel.app/) - An app for searching ui libraries for Vue 3 and Nuxt 3 frameworks.
+- [svgl](https://svgl.app/) - An app for searching svg logos.